Today, on June 22. 2026, Sir Keir Starmer announced his resignation as leader of the Labour Party and Prime Minister of the United Kingdom.

-His record as Mayor of Greater Manchester is often praised for having ushered in significant growth and development in the area.
+Burnham, who until recently served for nine years as Mayor of Greater Manchester, is often praised for having ushered in significant growth and development in the area.

-GMCA’s direct procurement data not only provides a useful lens for journalists seeking to understand how Burnham’s agenda is shaping the supplier market in Greater Manchester, but also for suppliers looking to win work with the authority.
+GMCA’s direct procurement data not only provides a useful lens for journalists seeking to understand how Burnham’s agenda shaped the supplier market in Greater Manchester, but also for suppliers looking to win work with the authority.

 Skip ahead to read about: